gleam-lang/website/_posts/2024-08-02-supercharged-labels.md

 ## A shorthand syntax for labels

-Gleam's labelled arguments are a way to give a parameter a name that can be used at the call site, to serve as documentation and to make code easier to read and modify.
+Gleam's labelled arguments are a way to give a parameter a name that can be used at the call site.
+These serve as documentation and to make code easier to read and modify.
 Here the function `date` takes 3 labelled arguments, `day`, `month`, and `year`.